*You can enjoy 1-way sync if your setup meets the following preconditions:

 If a top-level folder has been 1-way synced, it cannot be changed to a 2-way sync directly.
-Users will need to unsync it first, and re-sync as 2-way.
-This also applies to the opposite (2-way to 1-way).
+Users will need to unsync it first, then re-sync as 2-way.
+This also applies to the opposite case (2-way to 1-way).

 A top-level folder synced 1-way cannot have subfolders synced as 2-way (and vice versa).

 target folder = where files get 1-way synced to (i.e., the destination)